ibericoalex/ibericos-memory-game/README.md

 ![Game Description](./assets/documentation/game-description.png)

-### Game metrics
+### Game Metrics

 This section lets you monitor the elapsed time and the number of moves made, offering real-time performance insights.
-Additionally, it displays your top scores from previous games..
+Additionally, it displays your top scores from previous games.

 ![Game Description](./assets/documentation/game-info.png)